Ji-Hwan Bae Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Padres have a 3.74 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.80).

-- Padres pitchers combine to rank 12th in baseball in home runs given up (83 total, 1.1 per game).
+- Padres pitchers combine to give up 86 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- In his most recent time out on Thursday, the righty tossed six innings against the San Francisco Giants, allowing four earned runs while surrendering seven hits.
+- The left-hander's last time out came on Thursday against the San Francisco Giants, when he tossed six scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.